astrolang/astro/README.md

 ### How close is Astro to being ready for production use?
 Not close.
 Astro is at its infancy, there are several tasks —which you can find [below](#tasks)— to complete before it becomes usable.

-For now, Astro can only compile its source code to ast format.
+For now, Astro can compile its source code to ast format.
 It is not ready for even the simplest application.
+It is also currently implemented in Javascript and C++, however, the plan is to bootstrap the compiler (implement it in Astro) once it is sufficiently well-featured.

 ### Where can I read about the language?
 There is no complete documentation for the language yet since the main implementation is still in active development, however, you can find an up-to-date summary of language features [here](docs/language/summary.ast).